Arrest Made In Rolling Hills Estates Mall Murder

-LOS ANGELES (CBSLA) — Authorities say they have made an arrest in connection with the fatal stabbing of a retired nurse that rocked the affluent community of Rolling Hills Estates.
+LOS ANGELES (CBSLA) — A woman was arrested in connection with the fatal stabbing of a retired nurse that rocked the affluent community of Rolling Hills Estates.

-Susan Leeds, 66, of Rancho Palos Verdes, was found fatally stabbed at about 12:30 p.m. at the Promenade on the Peninsula on May 3.
-Her throat had been cut and she had been stabbed several times in the chest.
+Cherie Townsend, 39, was arrested early Thursday in Victorville and is being held on $1 million bail.
+She is suspected of killing 66-year-old Susan Leeds of Rancho Palos Verdes during a robbery at the Promenade on the Peninsula on May 3.
+Los Angeles County Sheriff Jim McDonnell said her booking photo will not be released to preserve the integrity of any future photo identification lineup.

-Sheriff’s officials announced they had made an arrest Thursday, but said details about the suspected killer would be given at a news conference Friday.
+“This is a very active investigation and so we’re eliminating what we can say about the nature of all the evidence and we’re still asking any potential eye witnesses to share what they know,” McDonnell said.

 A man who had been called a person of interest was detained a day after Leeds was killed, but he was ultimately ruled out as a suspect in the murder.
 He was, however, arrested for an unrelated offense.